AKHIL-149/AKHIL-149/README.md

 ## 🏆 Projects

 ### Dynamic Fraud Detection System
 Developed an adaptive fraud detection model using ensemble methods and concept drift detection mechanisms.
-[Link to repo]

 ### Foreign Exchange Trend Analysis and Prediction
 Created a comprehensive framework for analyzing and predicting forex trends using machine learning and data visualization techniques.
-[Link to repo]

 ## 📈 Work Experience